 To protect yourself, you’ll have to spend time researching and staying abreast of new pay card laws.

 Temporary Loss of Funds Access Due to Fraud

 Unlike direct deposit, payroll cards can be lost or stolen.
 All it takes is for an employee to accidentally drop the card at a store or forget to retrieve it after handing it to a cashier for payment.
 Typically, providers have dispute systems in place to guard against fraudulent charges.
 However, reporting fraud will result in cancellation of the card, and the employee could be without access to funds for several days or more.

 Educate Your Employees About Pay Cards

-If you choose to provide your employees with an option to use a pay card in lieu of direct deposit or a paper check, make sure you spend a few minutes educating them on how to avoid paying service fees.
+If you choose to provide your employees with an option to use a pay card in lieu of direct deposit or a paper check, make sure you educate them on how to avoid paying service fees.
 Include topics such as:

-- How to use in-network ATMs, bank tellers, or point-of-sale (POS) systems to obtain cash and balance information to avoid paying fees.
+- How to use in-network ATMs, bank tellers, or point-of-sale (POS) systems to obtain cash and balance information without paying fees.